McRaeAlex/McRaeAlex.github.io/_posts/2019-10-30-Traits-vs-Interfaces.md

 }
 ```

 So that works, but there are a couple oddities that, at least to me, aren't intuitive.
-One thing is that we now have the requirement that T has a constructor, which requires us to call the constructor and then read the node into it.
-Then theres the issue that T.FromJson is reading into the internal values of the implementor.
+We now have the requirement that T has a constructor, which requires us to call the constructor and then read the node into it.
+Then theres T.FromJson which is reading the JsonNode into the internal values of the implementor.
 A possible issue with this is that you might want different default values for the implementor's constructor and FromJson methods.
 Even worse, if the constructor mutates some state it may not be the desired behavior.

 Now lets look at the way you might write the same thing in Rust with a interface.